okta/okta-angular/README.md

 The top-level Angular module which provides these components and services:

 - [`OktaAuth`][@okta/okta-auth-js] - The passed in [`OktaAuth`][@okta/okta-auth-js] instance with default behavior setup.
-- [`OktaAuthGuard`](#oktaauthguard) - A navigation guard implementing [CanActivate](https://angular.io/api/router/CanActivate) and [CanActivateChild](https://angular.io/api/router/CanActivateChild) to grant access to a page (and/or its children) only after successful authentication.
+- [`OktaAuthGuard`](#oktaauthguard) - A navigation guard implementing [CanActivate](https://angular.io/api/router/CanActivate) and [CanActivateChild](https://angular.io/api/router/CanActivateChild) to grant access to a page (and/or its children) only after successful authentication (and only with needed level of end-user assurance if `okta.acrValues` is provided in route data).
 - [`OktaCallbackComponent`](#oktacallbackcomponent) - Handles the implicit flow callback by parsing tokens from the URL and storing them automatically.
 - [`OktaAuthStateService`](#oktaauthstateservice) - A data service exposing observable [authState$][AuthState].

 ### `OktaAuthGuard`

 Routes are protected by the `OktaAuthGuard`, which verifies there is a valid `accessToken` stored.

+To verify the level of end-user assurance (see [Step-up authentication](https://developer.okta.com/docs/guides/step-up-authentication/main/)), add `acrValues` to route data in `okta` namespace.
+Then `OktaAuthGuard` will also verify `acr` claim of `accessToken` to match provided `okta.acrValues`.
+See [list of supported ACR values](https://developer.okta.com/docs/guides/step-up-authentication/main/#predefined-parameter-values).
+Minimum supported version of `@okta/okta-auth-js` for this feature is `7.1.0`.

 To ensure the user has been authenticated before accessing your route, add the `canActivate` guard to one of your routes:

 ```typescript
 // myApp.module.ts